AscendingPassage.com HOME PAGE.

 opposite bank seems so absolutely desertlike, with its stretches of

-golden sand and, on the horizon, its mountains of the colour of
+golden sand and, on the horizon, its mountains of the color of

 glowing embers, which, as we know, are full of mummies.